When You Gonna Learn: Critical reception

-Larry Flick from Billboard felt that the UK nouveau-soul artist "kicks a hearty vocal performance, amid a stack of brassy horns and jiggly funk guitars.
+Larry Flick from Billboard magazine felt the UK nouveau-soul artist "kicks a hearty vocal performance, amid a stack of brassy horns and jiggly funk guitars.
 Comparisons to Simply Red are in the offing, even though J's composition has a more jazz-injected tone."
 He also wrote that he thought it was a "wonderfully creative and accessible shoulder-shaker".
 Dave Sholin from the Gavin Report said, "Music with a message can be exciting.
 Woven into this retro-melody are some disturbing yet thought-provoking lyrics about the state of our environment."
+Peter Paphides from Melody Maker named it Single of the Week, along with "Too Young to Die", adding: "'When You Gonna Learn' freewheels into view with a hypnotic didgeridoo rumble, imploding instantly when Jay Kay open his mouth to reveal a joyous set of pipes last seen with the plot that Stevie Wonder lost in 1981."
+Another Melody Maker music critic, Push, praised it as "absolutely glorious".

 Pan-European magazine Music & Media commented, "Hats off for J.K.'s original idea to introduce a digeridoo to '70s soul.
 Even better are the intelligent anti-war lyrics.
 Perhaps Arafat and Rabin have received a copy."
-Andy Beevers from Music Week gave "When You Gonna Learn" five out of five, stating that "this is arguably his best song".
-James Hamilton from the RM Dance Update described it as a "Stevie Wonder-ish "Johannesburg"-style jogger with strange didgeridoo and strings woven rare groove-type [song]".
-Also Tom Doyle from Smash Hits rated it four out of five, declaring it as a "brilliant eco-friendly dance tune", noting "its lazy rare groovy feel and top lyrics about the mindless exploitation of the planet".
-The magazine's Pete Stanton remarked that it "feature a multitude of enticing grooves (plus plenty of do-do-do-dad-dos)."
+Andy Beevers from Music Week gave "When You Gonna Learn" a top score of five out of five, stating that "this is arguably his best song".
+James Hamilton from the Record Mirror Dance Update described it as a "Stevie Wonder-ish "Johannesburg"-style jogger with strange didgeridoo and strings woven rare groove-type [song]".
+Stuart Maconie from Select wrote that it "combine[s] chamber strings with bar-room funk sweatiness to brilliant effect."
+Tom Doyle from Smash Hits rated it four out of five, naming it a "brilliant eco-friendly dance tune", noting "its lazy rare groovy feel and top lyrics about the mindless exploitation of the planet".
+Another editor from Smash Hits, Pete Stanton, also gave it four out five, remarking that it "feature[s] a multitude of enticing grooves (plus plenty of do-do-do-dad-dos)."